Week 1: Jamming Secton

 Time: 3-5pm

-Place: Pats Pa11
+Venue: Pats Pa11

 Preparation for the Meeting

-As Genie and I agreed to work on opera roles and arias that Brigit Nilsson is famous of performing in our last meeting, I researched on the singer herself to start with.
+As Genie and I agreed to work on opera roles and arias that Birgit Nilsson is famous of performing in our last meeting, I researched on the singer herself to start with.
 From her foundation website, I gathering a lot information of her career, operatic roles that she is renowned of and keen on performing, and here I have made some brief notes some major events of hers.

 1946- Opera debut: Weber’s Der Freischütz, substitute the original cast in performing at the Royal Swedish Opera in 3 days of notice